daniel-dunning/healthtracker/README.md

 Change log:
 * 3/18/24 - redirect back to home page after adding measurements
-* 3/18/24 - change measurement output to readable table sorted by date
+* 3/18/24 - change measurement output to readable table sorted by reverse order

 To do:
 * generate a report collapsing measurements into days and time slots (pandas)